 Google Assistant, without a doubt, understood my voice command — even with an Indian name in it — marginally better than Siri.
-For someone like me who is using an older hardware like iPhone 5s, the whole process of adding a reminder is a lot more faster with Google Assistant.
+For someone like me who is using an older hardware like the iPhone 5s, the whole process of adding a reminder is a lot faster with Google Assistant.
 Unlike with Siri, it was real-time: I could see the text as I spoke to the Assistant.
 It was great.

-Except for one thing that the reminder was not added to the Google Assistant list on my Reminders app as the Google’s applet had hoped for — plus it prepended an extra “My iPhone” phrase to the reminder.
+Except for one thing that the reminder was not added to the “Google Assistant” list on my Reminders app as the Google’s applet had hoped for — plus it prepended an extra “My iPhone” phrase to the reminder.
 And there here was no such list created on my Reminders app.
 The reminder was actually added to the Google Assistant app itself.

 To make my adventure of accessing my reminder even more complicated, I downloaded the Google app and signed into it.
 My reminder “My iPhone get in touch with Varun” was there.
 Buried under a section called “Feed” — with an icon that resembled a tray — amidst other updates like weather, bills, and flights.
 The same reminder on the Google Assistant app was buried under the tray.

-Since Google Assistant had an edge over Siri in terms of voice command processing, since I needed a fast way to add reminders on my iPhone, and even if I had to use one among two iPhone apps: Google or Google Assistant to view my reminders, I couldn’t find a way to view the reminder on my Mac.
+Since Google Assistant had an edge over Siri in terms of voice command processing, since I needed a faster way to add reminders on my iPhone, and even if I had to use one among two iPhone apps: Google or Google Assistant to view my reminders, I couldn’t find a way to view the reminder my Mac.
 Fortunately, I could recall from 2014 a reminder icon from a service called Inbox by Gmail.
 There was my reminder, at inbox.google.com on my web browser amidst my emails.

 Instead of making a simple and useful utility, Google has tried to mix reminders with services like search, mail, and calendar.
 And when Google tried to really make the reminders make work with the super-reliable Google Assistant, it has got no connection with its supposed part-reminder utilities like Keep and Tasks.